w3c/wai-intro-wcag/content/new-in-22.md

 {% include toc.html type="end" %}
 {:/}

-## Status, Timeline, Changes
+## Introduction

-Background: For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0 and 2.1, see the [WCAG Overview](/standards-guidelines/wcag/).
+For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0, 2.1, and 2.2, see the [WCAG Overview](/standards-guidelines/wcag/).

-**[WCAG 2.2 W3C Proposed Recommendation](https://www.w3.org/TR/WCAG22/)** is the latest update published on 20 July 2023.
-More about the process for completing WCAG 2.2 is in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

-**We expect to publish WCAG 2.2 as a "W3C Recommendation" web standard in 2023.** We are addressing new comments that we received in August 2023.
-We hope to publish in early October 2023.
-However, publication may be delayed by the time we need to resolve these comments.
-We will update information here as soon as we reach consensus and have a more specific expected final publication date.

-We are not planning to change the new WCAG 2.2 success criteria.
-The changes **might** be informative notes:
-* Added to WCAG 2.0 and 2.1 that success criteria 4.1.1 is obsolete with today's technology
-* To clarify that success criteria 1.4.12 (AA) does not require content to use those text settings, only to work when users set those settings; and does not apply to certain language scripts
-* To clarify applicability of success criteria 1.4.8 (AAA)
+[WCAG 2.2](https://www.w3.org/TR/WCAG22/) was published as a "W3C Recommendation" web standard on 5 October 2023.

 ### Changes from WCAG 2.1 to WCAG 2.2

+**WCAG 2.2 provides 9 additional success criteria since WCAG 2.1.
+They are introduced on this page.**

-The 2.0 and 2.1 success criteria are exactly the same (verbatim, word-for-word) in 2.2, with **one exception**: 4.1.1 Parsing is obsolete and removed from WCAG 2.2.
-More information is in the [WCAG 2 FAQ, 4.1.1 Parsing](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411).
+The 2.0 and 2.1 success criteria are essentially the same in 2.2, with one exception: 4.1.1 Parsing is obsolete and removed from WCAG 2.2.
+More information is in [WCAG 2 FAQ, 4.1.1 Parsing](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411).
+WCAG 2.2 includes Notes about different languages; more information is in [WCAG 2 FAQ, internationalization](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#118n22).

-WCAG 2.2 provides 9 additional success criteria from WCAG 2.1.
-They are included on this page.

-### Changes to 2.2 from May to July

-There are no substantive changes from the May 2023 to the July 2023 publication.
-There are only minor editorial changes to add links and correct punctuation.

-Previous changes are listed in the [changelog](https://www.w3.org/TR/WCAG22/#change-log).

 ## Guideline 2.4 Navigable